 The UK Government is eager to shift towards a greener future, which is why they are incentivising individuals and companies to make the switch to electric vehicles.
 One of the key areas they have targeted is electric company cars, as they hope to encourage businesses to embrace sustainable transport solutions.

-There are numerous tax benefits of using an electric car, especially compared to traditional petrol and diesel vehicles.
+There are numerous tax benefits of using an electric car compared to traditional petrol and diesel vehicles.
 This article will explore these tax breaks in great detail and explain how they can benefit businesses and end-users alike.

-One of the leading tax benefits of using an electric company car is that the driver will not be subject to any company car tax.
-This refers to the amount paid by the employee for the private use of their company vehicle.
-However, electric vehicles that were first registered after April 6, 2020, no longer have to pay this tax.
-This means that employees using an electric company car will save a significant amount of money.
-With some high-emission petrol cars can incur a company car tax of up to 37%, these cost reductions aren’t inconsiderable.
+One of the leading tax benefits of using an electric company car is that the driver is subject to a lower tax amount than Internal Combustion Engine (ICE) vehicles.
+While there is still some cost to the driver, employees using an electric company car will save a significant amount of money, with current EV company car tax rates sitting at 2%.
+With some high-emission petrol incurring a company car tax of up to 37%, these cost reductions can be considerable.